-Another factor that can also affect your high has to do with whether you are trying edibles for the first time or you have been using weed for a longer period.
+How long do edibles take to work?
+Well, another factor that can affect that has to do with whether you are trying edibles for the first time or you have been using weed for a longer period.
 First-time or occasional users haven’t built up their tolerance to weed compared to regular weed consumers.
 That’s why first-time users should take it slow and consume lower doses because when consuming edibles, it takes a longer time for the symptoms to show.

 Consuming Edibles on an Empty Stomach

 The phrase “Never drink on an empty stomach” applies to weed as well.
 The effects of it can be heightened if you haven’t eaten prior to consuming edibles.
 As previously stated, weed initially gets digested in your stomach and absorbed in the intestines.
 Afterward, it circulates through the bloodstream, and that is why eating before consuming edibles helps you have a more pleasant experience.
 You will not only feel less hungry (since weed stimulates eating), but also, you will probably avoid feeling cranky and you’ll have a better experience overall.

 Mixing Weed With Other Substances

 Edibles, as well as other cannabis products, shouldn’t be mixed with other drugs, alcohol, or prescription medication.
 If you do that, you risk experiencing worse side effects, having a “bad trip”, and you’re also running the risk of your prescription medication not working properly.

 How long it takes for edibles to kick in also depends on how they’re made.
 The main methods used to prepare marijuana-infused foods include cannabutter, cannabis concentrates, or cannabis oils.
 Concentrates and oils can be more potent than cannabis butter, so you might want to check what kind of weed product your edible contains.